IgorMitiukliaev/APP6_RetailAnalitycs_v2.0_Web_Python/README.md

 `-` "Maybe, maybe not," John remarked melancholically.

 `-` "Okay, I'll press it," Thomas couldn't take it anymore.
 One click, a short wait, and nothing.
 Outside the window the birds were still singing and cars were still passing slowly.
 Everyone stood silently by the computer for a little while longer, and then silently began to pack as well.
 Finally, after saying goodbye at the front door they went away to their future in the new world...

+💡 [Tap here](https://forms.yandex.ru/cloud/64183074693872255fa1286e/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.